hanjie-jiang/bias-to-action/_notes/engineering_and_data_structure/Overview/Engineering_and_Data_Structure_Overview.md

 ## Getting Started

-1. **Begin with Data Structures**: Start with Python Sets and Dictionaries to understand basic operations and characteristics
+1. **Begin with Hash Tables**: Start with the Hash Tables Overview to understand the fundamental concepts, then explore Python implementations
 2. **Practice with Problems**: Work through the problem-solving sections to see practical applications
 3. **Study Patterns**: Learn common patterns and time complexity analysis
 4. **Prepare for Interviews**: Use the interview strategies and practice problems